periode/thesis/readings/notes/turner_computational_artifacts.md

 ### implementation

-> A paradigm computational example is furnished by a compiler for a programming language, where the compi&er is the artefact and together the syntactic and semantic definitions of the language constitute the functiona& specification.The medium of implementation will include the programming language in which the compiler is written
+> A paradigm computational example is furnished by a compiler for a programming language, where the compiler is the artefact and together the syntactic and semantic definitions of the language constitute the functional specification.The medium of implementation will include the programming language in which the compiler is written

 a relation between three things: a definition, a medium of implementation and the artefact (Artefact A is an implemtation in medium M of the definition F)